gitezri/owasp-zap-base/README.md

 # owasp-zap-base
-OSWAP-ZAP is a great way to quickly run a baseline of your production website.
+OWASP-ZAP is a great way to quickly run a baseline of your production website.
 This allows you to see the basic issues with your web app.
 You want to find problems before the hacker find them.